jaimelaborda/test-blog/_posts/2020-04-28-how-i-have-set-up-this-blog.md

 I really don't know why but the first thing it came up to my mind when I think about static site generator is Jekyll.
 Perhaps because it is (I think) one of the first to came along, perhaps it is because its integration with Github Pages...
 But for me talking about static site generator is talking about Jekyll.

 How do they work?
 It is actually very simple: The user writes the content, normally, as a [Markdown ](https://en.wikipedia.org/wiki/Markdown)files, the static site generator, in this case Jekyll, take this Mardown files, and renders it to produce a complete, static HTML website ready to be deployed in your favourite hosting.
 Notice that this is plain HTML static files (plus css and js), so there is not interpreter, no PHP, no backend, no database, no nothing!
 So you just need a simple Apache that everybody gives for free nowaday that serve this files to the browser.
+This means that you will be able to host it in a [AWS S3](https://aws.amazon.com/s3/) bucket, a conventional shared hosting, [Github Pages](https://pages.github.com/) and so on.

+Jekyll is an open source static site generator written in [Ruby ](https://www.ruby-lang.org/en/)(don't worry, you don't need to know Ruby in order to understand Jekyll, I don't know nothing about Ruby, in fact making this article is the first time I searched it in Google).
+It has [MIT ](https://opensource.org/licenses/MIT)open source license so feel free to use for whaterever you want.

 Jekyll, and all the others static generators, use what is known as layouts o templates.
 This is normally a HTML like file that has some directives that are substituted by your content.
 Nevertheless this is not intended to be a tutorial on how to use Jekyll, if you are looking for more information, the documentation of Jekyll is pretty good: <https://jekyllrb.com/docs/>